Top arrow pointing up

 The panel also includes 10-20 confidential members with a balanced representation of the organizations and disciplines across High Energy Denstity (HED) and high-intensity laser science.
 Confidentiality in the PRP process is strictly upheld to protect LaserNetUS users, the PRP members, and scientific integrity.

-The Proposal Review Panel (PRP) is responsible for the evaluation of LaserNetUS proposals for scientific and technical merit.
-It was established as an independent and confidential committee to provide unbiased recommendations for awarding experimental time across all participating facilities.
+The Proposal Review Panel (PRP) plays a crucial role in evaluating proposals submitted to LaserNetUS, focusing on their scientific and technical merit.
+As an independent and confidential committee, the PRP ensures fair and unbiased recommendations for the allocation of experimental time across all participating facilities.

 Testimonials